Skip to main content

 The UI Layer is a very active area of development.
 Just like for the API Layer, one might opt to supplement, based on one's needs, the existing layer provided by BrainAnnex - or replace it with a custom one.

-Things start getting especially exciting and powerful when the UI is aware of the different data types (for example, as specified in the Schema layer described in the previous section), and has the capability to personalize the display and editing mode of data records based on their types ("classes") - perhaps with plugins to provide modularity and easy expansion.
+Things start getting especially exciting and powerful when the UI is aware of the different data types (for example, as specified in the Schema layer), and has the capability to personalize the display and editing mode of data records based on their types ("classes") - perhaps with plugins to provide modularity and easy expansion.

-One use case of such a system is to be a multimedia content management system, which is what the old ("vintage") versions of Brain Annex were, before switching to being Neo4j-based, which leads to a far more general system.
+One use case of such a system is to be a multimedia content management system, which is what the old ("vintage") versions of Brain Annex was, before switching to being Neo4j-based, and morphing into a far more general system, a transition that started in late 2020 (project's history.)

 Armed with an API, and possibly a UI, one can for example create a standalone web app, or a control panel for an existing website or web app.
 For example, the diagram at the very top of this page is how Brain Annex does it.